leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

 We first need to handle the connection between the application and the egress gateway, by directing traffic to the external server `nginx-mtls.diff-ca.local` via the egress gateway with:

-1. a `Gateway` on the egress gateway to listen for traffic to the external service (on port 443 because of the mTLS connection between the application and the egress gateway)
+1. A `Gateway` on the egress gateway to listen for traffic to the external service (on port 443 because of the mTLS connection between the application and the egress gateway)
     ```
     apiVersion: networking.istio.io/v1alpha3
     kind: Gateway